codeGROOVE-dev/minik/README.md

 # minik

-Native GitHub Kanban boards but tiny.
-Like _really_ tiny.
+Tiny GitHub Kanban boards that stay persistently on top of other windows.
 Here's the maximized view:

 ![minik screenshot](media/maximized.png)